 Day 10: Free day in Lomanthang.
 Today we'll explore the fortified capital town of old Lo Kingdom.
 The village is noted for its tall white-washed walls, gompas and the Royal Palace, a nine-corner, five-story structure built about 1400 AD.
 Lo was an independent principality of Himalaya long before it assimilated into modern Nepal.
 The royal family of Mustang received special honors until 2008 when Nepal declared itself a republic.
 We tour the village and its three important monasteries which contain ancient frescos painted in natural color — the American Himalayan Foundation helped restore these ancient paintings.
 The Annapurna Conservation Area Project visitor center is also worth a visit.
 (Breakfast, Lunch, Dinner)

-Day 13: Samar via Chhusang to Kagbeni.
+Day 14: Chhusang to Kagbeni.
 Today is our final day trekking in the restricted zone.
 We continue downhill to Chaile and then with moderate ups and downs passing the villages of Chhusang and Tangbe to arrive at Tibet-influenced Kagbeni, located in the valley of the Kali Gandaki — one of three rivers which cross the Himalaya.
 The Kali Gandaki was one of the major trade routes between Tibet and India.
 Traders brought salt from Tibet and barley, spices and clothes from India.
 Following the Chinese invasion of Tibet, trade abruptly ended and formerly prosperous villages faded into obscurity.
 Approximately a 1,300 foot ascent.
 Only 4 hours of hiking, but then free time to explore Kagbeni, a photographers paradise.
 (Breakfast, Lunch, Dinner)

-Day 14: Kagbeni via Lupra to Jomsom.
+Day 15: Kagbeni to Lupra to Jomsom.
 Most trekkers return straight to Jomsom but we will make a detour to visit Lupra Village — hidden in a canyon off of the main trail.
-This special village is unique as it's the only Bon Po Village to survive Mustang.
+This special village is unique, as it's the only Bon Po Village which survives in Mustang.
 Bon Po pre-dates Buddhism and is one of the oldest religions in the world.
 After lunch at Lupra, we trek back to Jomsom.
 Sleeping elevation 8,921 feet.
 Approximately a 1,340 foot ascent.
 Five hours with time in Lupra.
 (Breakfast, Lunch, Dinner)

 Day 17: Depart Kathmandu.
 Free time will depend on your departure flight time.
 We'll provide an airport transfer for your flight home today.
 (Breakfast)